Napa Valley Wedding Venues

 And here’s one big secret about Napa Valley wedding venues.

-That law, the Winery Definition Ordinance (WDO) prohibits weddings at wineries, leaving all but 5 (that were grandfathered in) to hold them. https://www.womangettingmarried.com/napa-valley-wedding-rules-laws/ And, as you might imagine, those 5 wineries charge a premium for the right to hold your nuptials there, making these Napa wedding venues the exact opposite of an affordable wedding venue.
+In fact, you’re only going to find 5 winery locations in the area that are legally allowed to hold a Napa wedding due to an obscure law enacted way back in 1989.
+That law, the Winery Definition Ordinance (WDO) prohibits weddings at wineries, leaving all but 5 (that were grandfathered in) to hold them. https://www.womangettingmarried.com/napa-valley-wedding-rules-laws/.
+These 5 wineries charge a premium for the right to hold your nuptials there, making these Napa wedding venues the exact opposite of an affordable wedding venue.

 If you’ve ever had the pleasure of seeing a Napa Valley sunset on a beautiful day, you know that they can be spectacular.
 The problem is, the Napa River is part of the San Francisco Bay, where the weather can be as fickle as a feather, with fog and cold that can roll in and stick around for days on end.
 It’s one of the reasons the area is great for growing wine grapes.
 But if one of those days happens to be the day you picked to exchange vows, well, let’s just hope you and your guests brought sweaters.

 Small, intimate, and tiny Napa wedding venues don’t exist.

 There’s no such thing as small Napa wedding venues in the Napa Valley.
 As we mentioned, there are only 5 winery Napa wedding venues to choose from, and they aren’t exactly small or intimate.